Indiana University School of Medicine-South Bend thrives on innovation.

 - Our four-year graduates achieve residencies in such highly regarded programs as Duke, Vanderbilt, University of Michigan and, of course, Indiana University School of Medicine

-- Third- and fourth-year students in good standing and demonstrating need, as well as many first- and second-year students, receive annual scholarships as great as $10,000 as a result of the generosity of the local community
+- Third- and fourth-year students in good standing and demonstrating need, as well as many first- and second-year students, receive a minimum annual scholarship of $5,000 as a result of the generosity of the local community

 - Faculty research focuses on cancer, genomics and infectious diseases